Welcome to our guide showcasing the most popular types of patios including pros & cons and design ideas.

 Concrete Patios

 When these structural problems arise, they can be a pain to fix especially if you’re trying to match decorative concrete.
 It can be costly to repair them but other than this, they are rather easy to maintain.
-The main thing you need to make sure to do regularly is to sweep and hose it down.
+The main thing you need to make sure to do regularly is to sweep and hose it down in order to keep the space clean and well-maintained.

 There are a few safety concerns when it comes to concrete.
 The main one is that it is very hard and gets slippery when it’s wet.
 Chips and cracks make the risk of tripping worse.
 Because of this, some households with children go with another option.
 However, you can reduce how slick concrete gets by choosing a stamped design.

 We mentioned earlier that concrete is versatile in its design options.
-The most basic is polished, smooth, dye-free concrete floor.
+The most basic is a polished, smooth, dye-free concrete floor.
 This is done with a trowel.
-A broom can be used to create a slightly ridged finish that will help prevent a slippery-when-wet surface.
+A broom can be used to create a slightly ridged finish that will help prevent a slippery when wet surface.

 You can also choose to use edging to add beveled edges.
 This technique can also be used to craft joints where concrete is expected to crack.